-About the ifo Institute
+About ifo

-“Shaping the Economic Debate”: The ifo Institute wants to help shape the economic policy debate in Germany and Europe.
-We can do this because we combine excellent research with economic policy relevance.
-Our research findings provide policymakers and business leaders with a basis for making informed decisions.
-We prepare economic findings in such a way that the media and the public can understand and classify current economic and political events.
-The people at the ifo Institute, its supporters, and its committees make it possible to fulfill our mission.
-Our close cooperation with Ludwig-Maximilians-Universität (LMU) in Munich is an important basis for our success.
+“Shaping the Economic Debate” – that’s the mission of the ifo Institute.
+We aim to help shape economic policy discussions in Germany and across Europe.
+We do this by combining academic excellence with real-world relevance.
+Our research provides decision-makers in business, politics, and society with a sound basis for objective, evidence-based decisions.
+We present academic insights in ways that enable the media and the public to understand and interpret current economic and political developments.
+The people behind ifo – our staff, supporters, and bodies – make it possible for us to fulfill this mission.
+Our close partnership with Ludwig-Maximilians-Universität (LMU) in Munich is a key pillar of our success.

 Research at ifo combines academic excellence with economic policy relevance.
 Five fields of action form the basis for this bridge building: research, policy advice, information and services, participation in public debates, and development of junior economists.
 In all these areas we aim to achieve excellence.
 Our five fields of action are closely interlinked: research is the basis for policy advice.
 And we can participate in public debates on the basis of newly gained knowledge.